A Selection Of Weird & Disturbing Medieval Manuscript Art

 13th-century English Bible

-In medieval times the knight vs snail motif was very popular in manuscripts.
-Medieval scholars aren’t too sure why it is so pervasive, but there are a few theories.
-It could be that the snail symbolises the rising up of the poor, the constant struggle against the rich.
-Or, it could be some sort of rude euphemism for a female part.
+In medieval times, the knight versus snail motif was very popular in manuscripts.
+Medieval scholars aren’t too sure why it’s so pervasive, but there are a few theories.
+It could be that the snail symbolises the rising up of the poor or the constant struggle against the rich.
+Or it might be a euphemism for female genitals.

-Another theory goes that the snail represents the Lombard family – a treasonous bunch – but this doesn’t ring true as often it is the knight who is fighting the losing battle with the snail.
+Another theory posits that the snail represents the Lombard family – a treasonous bunch – but this doesn’t ring true as often it is the knight who is losing to the snail.

-We may never know its meaning for sure, but the snail vs knight image crops up so often, it must have been very clear for a medieval reader:
+We may never know its meaning for sure, but the snail versus knight crops up so often, it must have been very clear for a medieval reader:

 Weird Medieval Art -Snail vs Knight - 14th Century Royal Roll Call